smarkwal/tomcat-session-logout-listener/README.md

 ### Security considerations

-The session logout endpoint is not protected by any authentication or authorization mechanism.
+The session logout endpoint can be protected by client IP address filtering and/or a password.
 If you have additional security requirements, feel free to fork this project and implement your own security mechanism.

-To prevent usernames from being logged as part of the URL, it is recommended to use `POST` requests instead of `GET` requests.
+To prevent parameters from being logged as part of the URL, it is recommended to use `POST` requests instead of `GET` requests.

 To prevent session IDs from leaking, only the first 8 characters of the session ID are logged.
 But since these sessions have been invalidated, this should not be a security problem anyway.